Providence Day School: History

 The size of the campus more than doubled in 1981 due to the $500,000 purchase of 14 acre of adjacent land.
 Each enrolled family was assessed $1,000 to finance the purchase.
 The athletic center built on the land was named in honor of Thomas Ridenhour, who served as president of the board of trustees for 13 years.
 The school expanded again in 1990, adding the McMahon Fine Arts Center, a 37,000 ft2 facility including a 500-seat theater, dining hall, and classrooms for both music and art.
 Also in 1990, Providence Day added an additional 6.8 acre of land to the campus for $1.2 million.
 The Dickson-Hemby Technology Center, housing computer labs, conference rooms, faculty offices and STEM classrooms was opened in 1998.
 In 2015, Providence Day launched a comprehensive fund-raising campaign that financed a new 80,000 ft2 academic center, campus gateway building and additional parking, while also increasing the size of the school's endowment and annual fund.

 Eugene Bratek became the school's third headmaster in 1986.
 Upon his retirement from the school in 2007, a new teleconferencing center in the school's fine arts building was named in his honor.
 Bratek was succeeded by Jack Creeden who served in the role for three years.
 Glyn Cowlishaw was selected as the new head of school in December 2010.
 His tenure began July 1, 2011 and continues to the present day.

 Academics

-Providence Day School was designated a Blue Ribbon School in 1987 and 2003.

-In the 1986–87 and 2003–04 school years, Providence Day School was recognized with the Blue Ribbon School of Excellence Award by the United States Department of Education.

 Providence Day School is divided into Lower, Middle and Upper School divisions — the Lower School is led by a Head of Division and an Assistant Head, while the Middle and Upper schools are both led by a Head of Division and a Dean of Students.

+Providence Day is known for being the first school in the country to have a Global Studies diploma program, described by their website as “cultivating an appreciation for differences and equipping students with the understanding, skills, and character to become active global citizens.